ustudio/Blueque/README.md

 	TODO: Determine basic structure of this field.

-### Workers ###
+### Nodes ###

-In order for the system to be easily introspected, the currently active workers will be stored in Redis.
-Each will be stored as a simple string, where the key is built from the ID of the worker (i.e. "bluequeue_worker_NNNN") and the value is a JSON serialized description of the worker.
+In order for the system to be easily introspected, the currently active nodes will be stored in a Redis `Set`.

-TODO: should the "ID" be the hostname or IP address of the worker, so that they are more easily identified?
+TODO: should the "ID" be the hostname or IP address of the node, so that they are more easily identified?

-TODO: should workers be required to post a "heartbeat" back to their worker key?
+TODO: should nodes be required to post a "heartbeat" back to their node key?
 If so, we could monitor that they are alive, but we would need to decide how they post back: would the worker function be responsible for posting back while it is running?